Fireworks light up the sky behind the Gateway Arch on the Fourth of July.

 July 3 and 4

 The Fourth of July celebrations in Webster Groves begin with a children’s pet parade on July 3!
 Dogs, cats, pigs, chickens, iguanas – if it’s your pet, it qualifies, and participants can preregister online.
 Don’t have a pet?
 The adorable procession will still melt your heart.
-On July 4, the community event continues with a parade beginning at Lockwood and Selma avenues at 10 a.m. and a firework display beginning at 9:15 p.m. in Memorial Park.
+On July 4, the community event continues with a parade beginning at Lockwood and Mason avenues at 10 a.m. and a firework display beginning at 9:15 p.m. in Memorial Park.

 July 4